CSherlock/fibapi/README.md

 A small API that returns Fibonacci numbers.
 Built using Python and Flask.

+## Backgroud

+A Fibonacci number is one which is part of the sequence such that each number is the sum of the previous two numbers, starting with.

+    1, 1, 2, 3...

 ## Task

-The goal is to figure out the highest input index that be given where the application continues to return a valid Fibonacci number in the given index/position of the sequence.
+The goal is to figure out the first index that can be given where the application returns an invalid Fibonacci number (i.e. not in the Fibonacci sequence).

-You should also attempt to write API tests that prove where this occurs.
-This can be in whatever language you feel most comfortable using
+**You are permitted to use any available resources to you to assist with this, including Google searching**

+You should also think about what tests you could create to test this API.

 ## Running the API